Bee Swarm Facts

-A bee swarm is a thrilling sight.
+You will never forget the first time you see a honey bee swarm.
+It is a thrilling sight.
 Thousands of bees in flight, the mass moves through the air heading for a new home.
-Swarming is reproduction on the colony level.
-What does a bee swarm mean and can we prevent swarming?
+Honey bee swarming is an amazing natural event in the life of bees.

 But often, the colony will swarm anyway.
 Then, we hope the original hive will be able to make a new queen from queen cells left behind.

 This seemingly reckless behavior by honey bees has worked well for millions of years.
-What honey bee swarming means - a better understanding.
+Still, we beekeepers go to great lengths to prevent swarming.

-Learning how to deal with honey bees and work with their natural tendencies is a major part of beekeeping.
+Conclusion: Learning how to deal with honey bees involves understanding their natural tendencies.
+This is the true art of beekeeping.

 If you are lucky enough to see a natural honey bee swarm, enjoy the view.
 It is a wonderful natural process of our bees.